- Find a Lawyer

 How Do You Fight a CPS Case?

 If you believe CPS is wrongfully accusing you of child abuse, there are ways you can contest it.
-First, you can research your state laws to understand better the situation and how to protect yourself.
+First, you can research your state laws to better understand the situation and how to protect yourself.
 It is best to consult a family law attorney for complicated cases or if your case goes to court.

 Next Steps